 I can really tell that he wants to know why I’m am schlepping all my art around on a bus most of all.
 I speak as if he asked that very question, by saying “I can’t drive over bridges.
 It blows my mind that you can.”
 In that moment, we are each other’s heroes.
 I am healed by a stranger from the rejection that is inevitably happens when people share their art with others.

-Laura Shabott came to Provincetown in 1992 and has been part of the arts colony ever since.
-A graduate of SMFA, Boston at Tufts in cross disciplines, she returned to painting and drawing through a Romano Risk Scholarship at the PAAM.
-Shabott received a Cape Cod Resident Scholarship to study with painter Robert Henry and also for a Returning Residency, both at the Fine Arts Work Center.
-She shows globally through her virtual gallery.
+About the artist: Laura Shabott came to Provincetown in 1992 and has been part of the arts colony ever since.
+A graduate of SMFA, Boston at Tufts in cross disciplines, she returned to painting and drawing through a Romano Rizk Scholarship at the Provincetown Art Association and Museum.
+Shabott also received a Cape Cod Resident Scholarship to study with painter Robert Henry and Returning Residencies, both at the Fine Arts Work Center.
+She shows at Four Eleven Gallery.